Mundka: Metro Rail Connectivity ( DMRC )

 The Mundka station of Delhi Metro was inaugurated on 2 April 2010.
 The 15.1 km corridor, from Mundka to Inderlok, serves thousands of people daily.
 The corridor, also called the Green Line, connects Inderlok (on Dilshad Garden – Rithala line) and Kirti Nagar (on Dwarka – Noida City Centre / Vaishali line).
 It is 22 km from Connaught place (Delhi) and 10 km from Bahadurgarh (Haryana).
+Mundka Industrial Area metro station, a major hub for factories and warehouses in West Delhi.
+The station is elevated and provides convenient access for workers and businesses in the region.
+It enhances connectivity to nearby areas like Nangloi, Peeragarhi, and Bahadurgarh, making commuting easier for industrial workers and visitors.